 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white or frosted light bulb is preferred inside the base.

 Manufacturer: Massive, Mortsel & Glasfabriek De Rupel N.V., Boom, Belgium.

-Other versions: Made in a few colours and matching striped tubular lampshades.
+Other versions: Made in a few colours and in clear glass.
+All with a matching tubular striped fabric lampshade.
 Also made as a pendant lamp.
 Inside the base is a light bulb, it can be switched on independently.
 Table lamps were also produced with only 1 light bulb.

-It is always said that these lamps were made by Holmegaard or Fog & Morup from Denmark, but it is not true.
+It is always said that these lamps were made by Holmegaard or Fog & Morup from Denmark, but those are false assumptions.
 The glass of these lamps was made by Glasfabriek De Rupel.
 The base, lampshade and electric parts were made by Massive.
 These lamps were sold by Massive, so it is a Massive lamp.
 De Rupel produced many glass parts for Massive lamps.